-The investment limitations will vary greatly depending on the type of alternative fund at hand.
-However, as a rule, real estate alternative funds will need to have two-thirds of their portfolio invested in real estate or analogous assets - for example, shares in real estate companies, units or shares of other real estate investment funds.
+Investment limitations vary greatly depending on the type of alternative fund.
+However, as a rule, real estate alternative funds need to have two thirds of their portfolio invested in real estate or analogous assets - eg, shares in real estate companies and units or shares of other real estate investment funds.

-Alternative funds investing in transferable securities that do not comply with the UCITS Directive limits may only invest in financial instruments; alternative funds investing in longterm non-financial assets with a determinable value, among other limitations, need to have 30% of its net asset value invested in long-term non-financial assets and no more than 25% of its net asset value invested in real estate or analogous assets.
+Alternative funds investing in transferable securities that do not comply with the UCITS Directive limits may only invest in financial instruments; an alternative fund investing in long-term non-financial assets with a determinable value, among other limitations, needs to have 30% of its net asset value invested in long-term non-financial assets and no more than 25% of its net asset value invested in real estate or analogous assets.

-Venture capital funds can only invest up to 33% of its asset into a single company or group of companies, save for the case where they have a mandatory minimum ticket of EUR500,000 or only target professional investors.
-Likewise, venture capital funds cannot invest more than 50% of their asset into securities admitted to trading on a regulated market.
+A venture capital fund can only invest up to 33% of its assets in a single company or group of companies, except where the fund has a mandatory minimum ticket of EUR500,000 or only targets professional investors.
+Likewise, venture capital funds cannot invest more than 50% of their assets into securities admitted to trading on a regulated market.